josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 Ok, fine.
 Why is this all important?

-Because Tailwind is generally marketed (and spoken of by its proponents) as a framework that's achieved this impossible task of obliterating complexity in CSS from existence.
+Because Tailwind is generally marketed (and spoken of by many of its proponents) as a framework that's achieved this impossible task of obliterating complexity in CSS from existence.

 If you would make this argument, I would dissent.
 But I also think you're probably right _in your case_.

-Going back to the central thesis of this post: if you and I can't agree on Tailwind, it's probably got nothing to do with that specific piece of software.
-It's much more likely about the differing goals, and valuation of tradeoffs that we both bring to the table.
+Going back to the central thesis of this post: if you and I can't agree on Tailwind, it's probably got nothing to do with the specific piece of software we're both looking at.
+It's much more likely about the differing goals and valuation of tradeoffs that we both bring to the table.

 Where you see style, I see a lack of substance.